Snowflake SnowPro Advanced - Architect Certification Exam Syllabus

 • Sharing to a non-Snowflake customer

-• Sharing across platforms
+• Sharing across cloud providers

 - Snowflake Marketplace